pimcore/pimcore/docs/Development_Documentation/03_Documents/09_Working_with_php_API.md

 | \Pimcore\Model\Document\Listing::getItems            | int $offset, int $itemsCountPerPage | as arguments you have to specify the limit of rows and the offset.                          |
 | \Pimcore\Model\Document\Listing::loadIdList          |                                     | Returns complete array with id as a row.                                                    |

-If you want to know more about the paginator usage with lists, you should visit [Working with Objects via php API part](../05_Objects/03_Working_with_php_API.md#zendPaginatorListing)
+If you want to know more about the paginator usage with lists, you should visit [Working with Objects via PHP API part](../05_Objects/03_Working_with_php_API.md#zendPaginatorListing)